 - 1. Purpose of system (identify examples of primary, secondary, and tertiary functions) - a.
-Primary info gathering for purpose of maintaining behavior, id, & discrimination what types of information about the stimulus can be gained using this sensory/perceptual system - b.
-Secondary maintains or alters attention, alertness, & arousal - how does this system contribute to maintaining and to altering arousal (or) - c.
-Tertiary provides source of communication, pleasure, entertainment, and/or recreation - how might we use this system for communication purposes - how might this system contribute to pleasure - 2.
-Source (stimulus) - a. what types of stimuli (or environmental events) are being detected by this system (i.e., what types of energy or mechanical stimulus is the body responding to) - b. what characteristics of the stimulus is the system able to detect - 3.
-Detection (structures and mechanisms)

-where & how is the stimulus received (i.e. what structures/organs/receptors are involved in the detection of the stimulus, where are they located, and what does each structure contribute to the detection)
+Primary info gathering for purpose of maintaining behavior, id, & discrimination - \ what types of information about the stimulus can be gained using this sensory/perceptual system - b.
+Secondary maintains or alters attention, alertness, & arousal - \ how does this system contribute to maintaining and to altering arousal ( $\uparrow$ or $\downarrow$ ) - c.
+Tertiary provides source of communication, pleasure, entertainment, and/or recreation - \ how might we use this system for communication purposes - \ how might this system contribute to pleasure where & how is the stimulus received (i.e. what structures/organs/receptors are involved in the detection of the stimulus, where are they located, and what does each structure contribute to the detection)